lineCode/LiberatorEngine/README.md

 ## Description
 A 3D game engine for creating high quality 3D scene.
 I spend 1 year to write the game engine during the last year of my college, and also reconstruct it few times.
 The name comes from a song called Liberator, by Epic score.
 Because the song sound like
-Battle Of Dusk.Since it was the last fight in the cage, i would unlock it once i finish it and be free.
+Battle Of Nightfall.Since it was the last fight in the cage, i would unlock it once i finish it and be free.
 Anyway i'll rename it if i think out a better one.
 Hopefully, i finished it before the end of college.
 And i use it as my graduation thesis but unfortunately, i cant get full mark. <br>